quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 This document defines the main schema for the qlog format together with some common events, which on their own do not provide much logging utility.
-It is explected that logging is extended with specific, per-protocol event definitions that specify the name (category + type) and data needed for each individual event.
+It is expected that logging is extended with specific, per-protocol event definitions that specify the name (category + type) and data needed for each individual event.
 Examples include the QUIC event definitions {{QLOG-QUIC}} and HTTP/3 and QPACK event definitions {{QLOG-H3}}.

-This section defines some basic annotations and concepts that SHOULD by event definition documents.
+This section defines some basic annotations and concepts that SHOULD be used by event definition documents.
 Doing so ensures a measure of consistency that makes it easier for qlog implementers to support a wide variety of protocols.

 ## Event design

 There are several ways of defining qlog events.
 In practice, two main types of approach have been observed: a) those that map directly to concepts seen in the protocols (e.g., `packet_sent`) and b) those that act as aggregating events that combine data from several possible protocol behaviors or code paths into one (e.g., `parameters_set`).
 The latter are typically used as a means to reduce the amount of unique event definitions, as reflecting each possible protocol event as a separate qlog entity would cause an explosion of event types.

 Additionally, logging duplicate data is typically prevented as much as possible.
 For example, packet header values that remain consistent across many packets are split into separate events (for example `spin_bit_updated` or `connection_id_updated` for QUIC).

-Finally, logging additional state change events, if those state changes can be directly inferred from data on the wire (for example flow control limit changes) is typically avoided, if the implementation is bug-free and spec-compliant.
+Finally, when logging additional state change events, those state changes can often be directly inferred from data on the wire (for example flow control limit changes).
+As such, if the implementation is bug-free and spec-compliant, logging additional events is typically avoided.
 Exceptions have been made for common events that benefit from being easily identifiable or individually logged (for example `packets_acked`).

 ## Event importance indicators